Zachary-work/java-exercise/README.md

 > Number of sub questions?
 2
 > Number of mulitplication question?
 1
 > Number of division question?
 0
-> You have select total 6 questions to answer.
+> You have selected 6 questions to answer in total.
 > Question: 1+3 = ?
 > 4
 > Question: 5+15 = ?